JM Consulting logo

 At each check-in, write one of each:

-• One adjustment that will keep you on trackp0
+• One adjustment that will keep you on track

 That’s the feedback loop: you act, you measure, you see progress, and you repeat.
 When progress becomes visible, consistency gets easier.